 Customize a theme

 As a theme developer, you can customize themes for Shopify merchants.
 These customizations might range from small tweaks to complete redesigns.
-Shopify experts can offer theme customization services through the Shopify experts marketplace.
+Shopify Partners can offer theme customization services through the Shopify Partner Directory.

 In this tutorial, you'll use Shopify CLI to customize a merchant's theme and then share your progress with them.

 If you're customizing a theme for a client, then you should also review our best practices for working with merchants.

 What you'll learnAnchor link to section titled "What you'll learn"

 After you've finished this tutorial, you'll have accomplished the following:

 - Downloaded a copy of the merchant's theme